ThVinicius/driven-pass-back-end/README.md

   "userId": 1,
   "label": "wifi do vizinho",
   "networkName": "Não roube meu wifi",
-  "password": "senhaQueNenhumVizinhoConsegueDescobrir" // the password is encrypted in the database }
+  "password": "senhaQueNenhumVizinhoConsegueDescobrir", // the password is encrypted in the database "createdAt": "2022-09-12T18:02:32.945Z"
+}
 ```